DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Introduction

 \section{Introduction}

 The \direct{} (\texttt{DI}viding \texttt{RECT}angles) algorithm~\cite{Jones1993} is a well-known and widely used solution technique for derivative-free global optimization problems.
-The \direct{} algorithm is an extension to classical Lipschitz optimization~\cite{Paulavicius2006,Paulavicius2007,Pinter1996book,Piyavskii1967,Sergeyev2011,Shubert1972}, where the Lipschitz constant is not assumed to be known.
-This property makes \direct-type methods especially attractive for the solution of various real-world optimization problems (see, e.g.,~\cite{Baker2000,Bartholomew2002,Carter2001,Cox2001,Serafino2011,Gablonsky2001,Liuzzi2010,Paulavicius2019:eswa,Paulavicius2014:book,Stripinis2018b} and the references given therein).
-Moreover, a recent review and comparison in~\cite{Rios2013} revealed that, on average, \direct-type algorithms' performance is one of the best among all tested state-of-the-art derivative-free global optimization approaches.
+The \direct{} algorithm extends classical Lipschitz optimization~\cite{Paulavicius2006,Paulavicius2007,Paulavicius2008,Paulavicius2010:ol,Pinter1996book,Piyavskii1967,Sergeyev2011,Shubert1972}, where the Lipschitz constant is not assumed to be known.
+This property makes \direct-type methods especially attractive for solving various real-world optimization problems (see, e.g.,~\cite{Baker2000,Bartholomew2002,Carter2001,Cox2001,Serafino2011,Gablonsky2001,Liuzzi2010,Paulavicius2019:eswa,Paulavicius2014:book,Stripinis2018b} and the references given therein).
+Moreover, a recent review and comparison in~\cite{Rios2013} revealed that, on average, \direct-type algorithms performance is one of the best among all tested state-of-the-art derivative-free global optimization approaches.
 The \direct-type algorithms often outperform algorithms belonging to other well-known classes, such as Genetic~\cite{John1975}, Simulated annealing~\cite{Kirkpatrick1983}, and Particle swarm optimization~\cite{Kennedy1995}.